efost7873/integratedvaluearchitecture.com/standard.md

   <section style="margin-bottom: 48px;">
     <h1>The Five Ledgers Introduced by the IVA Standard</h1>
     <p>
       The IVA Standard establishes five structural ledgers.
-Each ledger captures a different dimension of organizational value and each uses formal recognition rules, measurement rules, evidence requirements, and structural event categories.
+Each ledger captures a different dimension of organizational value and uses formal definitions and evidence expectations.
     </p>

     <div class="grid grid-3">